wpzoom/recipe-card-blocks-by-wpzoom/readme.txt

 == Changelog ==

+= 2.7.3 =
+* Added option in Recipe Card -> Performance to load assets when needed (only on single page or on all pages)
+* Footer Copyright is now available to disable from Recipe Card -> General
+* Removed unneeded attributes "icon-name" & "iconset" from HTML markup to prevent AMP errors

 = 2.7.2 =
 * Fixed issue with Recipe Card block which doesn't display on front-end after Gutenberg update